 LWOB is also working with Winrock International and Partners of the Americas to implement the U.S. Department of Labor-funded project ATLAS: Attaining Lasting Change for Better Enforcement of Labor and Criminal Law to Address Child Labor, Forced Labor and Human Trafficking.
 ATLAS works towards three interrelated outcomes: (1) strengthened labor and/or criminal legal frameworks concerning child labor, forced labor, and/or human trafficking by helping stakeholders gain the authority to act; (2) improved enforcement of labor and/or criminal frameworks by strengthening stakeholders’ capacity to act; and (3) increased coordination among law enforcement and social protection entities, which ensures that stakeholders have the mechanism to be effective.

-The ATLAS project will be working in Thailand, Paraguay, and at least two other countries over a minimum of four years.
-To date, the ATLAS team has been preparing for in-country programming by developing a Body of Knowledge, conducting Pre-Situational Analyses, and holding activity-planning meetings.
-In-country trainings and workshops are scheduled to begin by the end of 2020.
+The ATLAS project will be working in Argentina, Liberia, Paraguay, Thailand, and at least one other country over a minimum of four years.
+To date, the LWOB ATLAS team has been preparing for programming by conducting legislative analyses, developing trainer materials, and assisting in the development of a Body of Knowledge and an Enforcement Training Prosecution Manual.
+Virtual trainings and workshops are scheduled to begin by the end of 2020.